 - 1. Present complete and official transcripts to the college for evaluation.
 The student first presents his transcript to the Dean of the Graduate Division for evaluation.
 The Graduate Division Office will evaluate the transcripts for the General Education and Advanced Teacher Education courses only.
 A report will be sent to the student of this evaluation and a copy of the report and the transcripts will be filed in the Graduate Office. - 2.
 Satisfactorily complete a minimum of two quarters as a full-time student on the Colorado State College campus prior to a student teaching assignment. - 3.
 The student must present his transcript (the file copy in the Graduate Office may be borrowed) to his Major Division or Department which the student has chosen as his teaching field.
 The Chairman of the Division will evaluate the transcript to determine deficiencies in the teaching area.
-If the student is off-campus, the Graduate Office (upon request) will forward the transcripts to the Division Chairman for evaluation. - 4.
-The student must confer with the Graduate Division Office for instructions and procedures in regard to admission and registration at CSC in the Graduate Division.
-The student must also complete the application for admission to the Advanced Teacher Education Program during his first quarter on campus (applications are available in the Graduate Office).
-The Screening Committee will evaluate the student at the end of his first quarter on campus to determine whether the student will be encouraged or discouraged from continuing in the certification program.
-Health, personal characteristics, scholarship and professional attitudes essential for successful teaching are criteria considered by the committee.
+If the student is off-campus, the Graduate Office (upon request) will forward the transcripts to the Division Chairman for evaluation.

+- 4. The student must confer with the Graduate Division Office for instructions and procedures in regard to admission and registration at CSC in the Graduate Division.
+The student must also complete the application for admission to the Advanced Teacher Education Program during the first two weeks of his first quarter on campus (applications are available in the Graduate Office).
+The Screening Committee will evaluate the student at the end of his first quarter on campus to determine whether he will be encouraged or discouraged from continuing in the certification program.
+Health, personal characteristics, scholarship and professional attitudes essential for successful teaching are criteria considered by the committee. - 5.
+During the first quarter on campus the student must satisfactorily complete an English usage examination which will consist of an objective English usage test and an essay.
+Students scoring between the 21st and 80th percentiles on the standardized examination may be excused from the Writing Laboratory for Graduate Students on the basis of creditable essay evaluation.
+Students scoring below the 21st percentile on the standardized examination will be held for the Writing Laboratory for Graduate Students.
+Students scoring above the